Alumni

 Aled Llion Jones

 Aled graduated from the Department of Celtic Languages and Literatures in May 2011.
-His PhD thesis was a study of the early Welsh prophetic poetry (darogan) from both "traditional" empirical and literary theoretical perspectives.
-The thesis title was "‘Ol wrth ol attor ar eu hennyd’: Political Prophecy in the Earliest Welsh Manuscripts (c.
-1250 - c.
-1540)."
+His PhD thesis was a study of Welsh political prophecy (darogan) from both empirical-philological and literary theoretical perspectives.
+This became his 2013 monograph, Darogan: Prophecy, lament and absent heroes in medieval Welsh literature (Cardiff: UWP), with ideas further developed in subsequent articles.

-Fields of Interest: Medieval Welsh-language literature (prose and poetry); cultures and history of Wales (medieval and modern); medieval prophetics and apocalyptics; poetics and the Welsh and Irish strict metres; literary theory; philosophy of language; sociolinguistics, minority languages and language rights, bilingualism / multilingualism; the Welsh in America.
-Email: aled.llion@bangor.ac.uk
+Fields of Interest: medieval Welsh-language and Irish-language literature (prose and poetry); cultures and history of Wales and Ireland (medieval and modern); medieval prophetics and apocalyptics; poetics and the Welsh and Irish strict metres; literary theory; philosophy of language; sociolinguistics, minority languages and language rights, bilingualism / multilingualism; translation.

 Katherine Leach